Hunter Hillenmeyer

-Hunter Taverner Hillenmeyer (born October 28, 1980) is an American former professional football linebacker in the National Football League (NFL).
+Hunter Taverner Hillenmeyer (born October 28, 1980) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He was selected by the Green Bay Packers in the fifth round of the 2003 NFL draft and played for the Chicago Bears from 2003 to 2010.
-Hillenmeyer attended high school at Montgomery Bell Academy and played college football at Vanderbilt University.
+Hillenmeyer attended high school at Montgomery Bell Academy and played college football for the Vanderbilt Commodores.

 He is a columnist for TheStreet.com.

 Early life

 Growing up in Nashville, Hillenmeyer attended Harding Academy before moving onto Montgomery Bell Academy (MBA).
 Hillenmeyer was a two-time All-state, All-region and All-district selection at Montgomery Bell Academy playing linebacker, defensive end, tight end and punter for the Big Red, including the school's 1998 state championship team.
 He lettered 3 years in football, 3 years in track and 2 years in tennis.

 College career

-Hillenmeyer was a four-year letterwinner at Vanderbilt (1999–2002) where he saw action in 45 games, starting the final 23 (every contest from 2000 to 2002) and tallying 249 tackles (165 solos) and 6.5 sacks.
+Hillenmeyer was a four-year letterwinner at Vanderbilt University (1999–2002) where he saw action in 45 games, starting the final 23 (every contest from 2000 to 2002) and tallying 249 tackles (165 solos) and 6.5 sacks.
 As a senior, Hillenmeyer was 1 of 6 Division I-A football National Scholar-Athletes earned First-team All-SEC and First-team Academic All-America honors while leading nation in tackles per game (14.0).